Ak-keny/OOJS/README.md

 The player can guess a letter only once.
 After they’ve guessed a letter, your programming will need to disable that letter on the onscreen keyboard.

+A retro video and music is added to the back ground to set the mood for a great experience and entertainment

-Alt-# Change's Made To The Style
+# Change's Made To The Style

 1.start overlay
 *start overlay back ground image from color